Calliope Teaching Staff

 CALLIOPE CLASS TEACHER

 Kelsey Bergstrom is an interdisciplinary artist, performer, and educator of dance, music and theatre.
 She has been performing professionally in plays, musicals, and dance shows since age eleven.
 She earned her B.A. in Theatre Arts and Literature from Sarah Lawrence College, including rigorous dance training in ballet, modern, jazz, tap, and stage-dance.
-She is now pursuing an MFA in Dance at Saint Mary’s College.
+She earned her MFA in Dance from Saint Mary’s College.
 Since 2014 she has taught at Calliope, and she now loves teaching as much as performing.
 Supporting the growth of young artists fulfills her life-goal of nurturing the creative spark in all people; creating a healthier, happier, more expressive world.

 FLAMENCO & WORLD DANCE TEACHER